KarmaScripter/BudgetData/README.md

 # BudgetData
 The data models used in the Budget Execution tool.
+Can be compiled separately and used as a library DLL.